sirAndros/KeePassWinHello/ReadMe.md

 Available settings:

 * Auto prompt (default: true): If enabled a Windows Hello prompt will automatically be opened while unlocking the database as long as it is available.
-* Valid time period (default: 10 minutes): Choose how long a saved key will be available.
+* Valid time period (default: 24 hours): Choose how long a saved key will be available.
 Once this period has expired you need to provide your full password to unlock the database again.

 Notes
 -----